Skip Navigation

 Alaska Native Tribal Health Consortium covers acupuncture at 80% with 12 visits per year, and massage with no limit to the number of visits, both at 80%. $200 deductible, until $1200 is paid out-of-pocket, then at 100%.

-Alaska Bar Association (12 visits/year, $20 co-pay and then 100% of the maximum allowed)
+(12 visits/year, $20 co-pay and then 100% of the maximum allowed)

 Alaska Public Employees Association (Details unknown)

-Catholic Community Services has Blue Cross of California.
-They cover acupuncture for pain management only.
+management only.
 (12 visits/year, maximum $25/visit, with a $15 co-pay, so they only cover $10/visit)

 Crowley Marine Services - covers acupuncture at 80%, 12 visits/year, with the deductible specially waived for this service.